 Students in the policy clinic earn 14 credits over the course of two semesters.
 Our goal is for students to draw from core skill sets in order to adapt their policy role to any project or setting.
 We organize our curriculum, supervision methods and evaluation criteria around these three skill sets:

-Strategy & accountability
+Strategy & management

 Whose needs does a policy serve?
 Rarely is there a single public interest, and frequently, policy-making is a contest among many conflicting interests.
 Often, a policy lawyer is accountable to multiple clients or broader constituencies.
 Usually, there are multiple policy choices in play that make choices difficult.
 Our students learn to

 - Manage supervision meetings.